Pregnant Chrissy Teigen Bakes a Magnificent Cake Then Drives It Around Beverly Hills for a Photo Shoot

 Want the ultimate dish on the latest celebrity food news, plus exclusive recipes, videos and more?
 Click here to subscribe to the People Food newsletter.

 Want to have your own photoshoot with the cake?
-You can try to recreate it with the recipe here, or if that’s too much, you can just order one and leave all the baking to Milk Bar, like Teigen will be doing in the future.
+You can try to recreate it with the recipe here, or if that’s too complicated, you can just order one and leave all the baking to Milk Bar, like Teigen will be doing in the future.